Days: 4 Days

 We will provide all transportation to/from trailheads for the duration of the trip.
 We will pick you up at your hotel in Flagstaff and return you there at the trip’s conclusion.
 Guests staying at the Embassy Suites (recommended) or Hampton Inn & Suites can leave their cars at the hotel.
 These hotels will often store your luggage for you, as well.
 If not, we are happy to store extra luggage at our warehouse for the duration of the trip.
 If you are staying at a different hotel, you will need to check with them as to whether you can leave your car there.

 What time will we get back on the last day?

 Expect to be back in Flagstaff by 5pm at the latest on the last day of the trip.
 Many trips will return earlier but we cannot make any guarantees.
 In general, it is recommended that you do not plan to fly home on the same day your trip finishes.
 Since each trip has slightly different logistics, feel free to contact us with specific questions related to the expected return time for your trip.

 Don’t see your dates?
-Other dates may be available!
+Custom dates may be available!

 Call 1-877-272-5032 or email us for details.